Skip to main content

 Welcome and Introductions (00:51)

-Heather Simonsen: Hello, and welcome to Cancer-Free Frontier, where we ask the question, how can we deliver a cancer-free frontier?
+Heather Simonsen: Hello, and welcome to [Delivering] a Cancer-Free Frontier, where we ask the question, how can we deliver a [future free from cancer]?
 I'm your host, Heather Simonson.
 So glad you’re with us.

 Today on the podcast, we're talking about an innovative new way to bring cancer care to the communities we serve.
 It's called Huntsman at Home™.
 It's a unique hospital at home for cancer care service, and it brings the high standard and excellence of care you get at Huntsman Cancer Institute to patients in their homes.
 The service allows patients to leave the hospital sooner or avoid going in at all in some cases, which is critical in rural and frontier counties.
 Especially where traveling those long distances really can be so difficult.
 We are so excited to have Marcene Littledike, nurse manager at Huntsman Cancer Institute, with us today.
 Welcome, Marcene.